aam051102/Gamemaker-Project-Recreator/README.md

 Thank you to Colinator27 for helping me out with this project.

+I AM NOT RESPONSIBLE FOR ANY ILLEGAL USE OF THIS.

 PLEASE NOTE THAT YOU MAY NEED TO CONFIGURE A FEW THINGS IN GAMEMAKER STUDIO ITSELF.